paxprot/pptx-scripts/README.md

 # pptx-scripts
-Some PPTX scripts written in Python for personal use.
+Some PPTX scripts written in Python for daily work.

 ## Usage
 You need [python-pptx](https://pypi.org/project/python-pptx/) to run these scripts.
 If you haven't installed it already, install with `pip install python-pptx`